 The Certificate in Integrated Strategic Communication is designed to teach students in a wide variety of non-communication fields to effectively communicate in a message-intensive world.
-Specially, they will learn how to promote their skills to the public at large and help the public build a better understanding of their chosen field and issues important to that field.
+Specifically, students will learn how to promote their skills to the public at large and to help the public build a better understanding of both their chosen field and the issues important to that field.
 The certificate will provide students with the skills and knowledge needed to identify and analyze target audiences and create messages designed for those audiences.

 |Fifteen semester credits, including:|

 or one of the following courses:

 |Introduction to Political Analysis|

 |Select two of the following courses:||6|

 |Integrated Strategic Communication (ISC) Campaign Design and Evaluation|

 |Strategic Media Planning|

 Note 1: Students majoring in any program in Communication and Journalism may not use this certificate to satisfy the graduation requirement of a second program.

 Note 2: There must be at least 48 unique credits between a student's major and this certificate if course work overlaps for purposes of meeting graduation requirements for first and second degree programs.